Violent protests spread to Israel after burial of Palestinian teen

 Netanyahu has called Abu Khudair's killing "loathsome" and ordered a swift police investigation.
 Israeli authorities said they did not yet know whether Abu Khudair was indeed the victim of a hate crime.

-There were no reported casualties in the air raids or from the 15 rockets fired at Israel, one of which was shot down by Israel's Iron Dome interceptor system over Beersheba, the first time a rocket has been launched at the major city since 2012.
+There were no reported casualties in the air raids or from the 14 rockets fired at Israel.

 Israel mobilised ground forces on Thursday along the Gaza frontier in a threat to invade if rocket fire from the enclave did not stop.
 Egypt, a bordering country, has tried to mediate a truce to prevent an escalation of these hostilities.